Martins3/Cli/Readme.md

 The only only way to be sharp is time limitation.
 ![](./src/a.jpg)

+## Watch Out
+The auther of this repo is not familiar with boost and C++, you have anything advice about the code, issue it !

 ## what can it do
 1. As a tomato clock
 1. When boot, a daemon started, used for as clock